-The BA Electronic Music Production & DJ Practice degree is delivered in two of the UK's most exciting creative cities - Manchester & London, with both campuses providing students with unique and expansive training in all aspects of applied music technology for music creation, production and performance.
+The BA Electronic Music Production & DJ Practice degree provides students with unique and expansive training in all aspects of applied music technology for music creation, production and performance.

 Why be just a DJ when you can be so much more?

 The course is split into modules over three levels (years):Year 1 (HE4 modules):DJ Technologies and Techniques

 The module is focussed on creative techniques made possible through DJ technologies, including software and hardware devices to enable the development of skills and knowledge required for composition studies.
 There will be a focus on the following:

 - Serato and Traktor Kontrol